Rohith-Manjunath/Mini-projects2/Socket io/readme.md

 Enjoy real-time chat with others!

-## Technologies Used
+Technologies Used:

+The following technologies were used for building this app:

-- Socket.IO: For real-time communication between the server and clients.
+- Socket.IO: For real-time communication between - the server and clients.
 - Express.js: As the web server framework.
 - HTML/CSS: For the front-end user interface.
 - JavaScript: For client-side scripting.
 - Node.js: As the runtime environment.